 Championship Golf Courses

-For various dance and indoor sports competitions, look to Branson’s World Class Theaters.
-Sight and Sound Theatre is equipped with an amazing 300-foot stage that partially surrounds up to 2,000 audience members.
+For various dance and indoor sports competitions, look to Branson’s World Class Theatres.
+Sight & Sound Theatre is equipped with an amazing 300-foot stage that partially surrounds up to 2,000 audience members.
 In addition, many of the shows feature live animals and dazzling special effects.
-Named after one of America’s favorite radio and television stars, Dick Clark’s American Theater Complex on the Famous 76 Strip seats 1,000 guests.
-Sing along to Broadway musicals at the Welk Resorts Theatre, which holds up to 2,300 people.
+Named after one of America’s favorite radio and television stars, Dick Clark’s American Theater Complex on the Famous 76 Entertainment District seats 1,000 guests.
+Sing along to Broadway musicals at the Welk Resort Theatre, which holds up to 2,300 people.
 The Clay Cooper Theatre takes up to 1,200 people back to the 1950s.

 Sports: Dance, indoor sports